adellaira/Element-Eyes/index.md

 ### Support or Contact

-If you need support for Element Eyes app you can contact me at andrea.dellaira1989@gmail.com
+If you need support for Space Element app you can contact me at andrea.dellaira1989@gmail.com

 <style>